Our unique Approach

 During static analysis, the source code of an application doesn't have to be running, functional, or even complete.
 Code can be analyzed for vulnerabilities and security risks while the application is being developed.
 Developers can, and should, scan the code continuously throughout the software development lifecycle.
 This way, they can discover code vulnerabilities as early as possible, while the code is being written.
 All security issues discovered can be pinpointed to the exact line of code for quick remediation.
 For more information on static analysis solutions, please read our blog.

 Analysis Profiles for Ultimate Fine-Tuning

-RIPS analyzes source code out of the box without any configuration required.
-Advanced users can tailor our analysis engines and algorithms to their specific environment to maximize the analysis precision.
+RIPS allows you to analyze source code straight out of the box without time consuming configuration.
+Advanced users can tailor our analysis engines and algorithms to their specific environments to maximize code analysis precision.